bombasticSlacks/Aspirant/Game/Example-Gear.md

 * Explosive: Everyone who is in the trap suffers an exothermic damage attack with a damage bonus of 8

 #### Trauma Kit
 A collection of simple medicines, bandages, synthetic skin, coagulating powder, splints, and other things required to keep people alive after a severe or critical injury and treat the issues.
-You need a trauma kit to attempt to perform [stabilization](Injury#Stabilization), or [first aid](Injury#First%20Aid).
+A trauma kit provides you with a +1 to [stabilization](Injury#Stabilization) and [Surgery](Injury#Surgery).

+A trained medical professional with a trauma kit can perform first aid to alleviate the immediate effects of injuries.
+This is a [medicine](Skills#Medicine%20(INT)) skill test at an additional negative equal to the character's injury penalty.
+If you succeed, reduce their injury penalty by 1 If you fail a first aid test the person still counts as [stabalized](Injury#Stabilization).

 A trauma kit has 5 uses, and replenishing a use costs 1 silver.